construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/005_complete_guardian_dragon_setup.md

 Every secure account you've created serves your family's freedom.
 Every privacy setting you've configured protects your children's future.
 Every skill you've developed strengthens the commons we're all building together.

-**Your Sacred Commitment**: Use these powers only in service of love, community, and the healing of our world.
+**Your Aspiringly-Sacred Commitment**: Use these powers only in service of love, community, and the healing of our world.

 Tomorrow we begin the advanced teachings - building systems, creating applications, and contributing to the regenerative technology movement.
 But tonight, just rest in the sovereignty you've claimed and the community you've joined.